percula/planter_docs/content/en/docs/getting-started/overview.md

 #### Connect with us

-Connect with the Planter team: report a bug, suggest a feature, request support, and send feedback.
+Need help?
+Have feedback?
+Connect with the Planter team